rear-self-steer-axle-on-an-LST

 Position and Coverage

-• Side markings should, as far as practicable, cover at least 80% of the vehicle or trailer length.
+• Side markings should, where practicable, cover at least 80% of the vehicle or trailer length.

 • Markings should normally terminate within 600 mm of the front and rear extremities of the vehicle or body.

-• The lower edge of the markings should be between approximately 250 mm and 1,500 mm above ground level, with higher positioning permitted in justified cases.
+• The lower edge of the markings should typically be positioned between approximately 250 mm and 1,500 mm above ground level, with higher placement permitted where justified by vehicle design.

-• Rear markings are used to define the width and, where possible, the full rear perimeter of the vehicle or rear aperture.
+• Rear markings are used to define the width and, where practicable, the full rear perimeter of the vehicle or rear aperture.

-Conspicuity markings must be fitted in a way that ensures the vehicle’s outline is clearly identifiable in low-light conditions.
-While UNECE R104 provides specific placement criteria, it also recognises that vehicle design, body construction and operational equipment can affect where markings can realistically be positioned.
+Conspicuity markings should be installed so that the outline of the vehicle remains clearly identifiable in low-light conditions.
+While UNECE R104 defines positioning ranges and coverage expectations, vehicle design and body equipment can influence where markings can realistically be applied.

-Although the intent of UNECE R104 is to outline the size and shape of the vehicle, the regulation does not require an entirely unbroken line in all cases.
-Practical interruptions are acceptable when the body design or equipment prevents continuous placement.
+Although the objective of UNECE R104 is to outline the vehicle's size and shape, the regulation does not require a completely unbroken reflective line in all circumstances.
+Practical interruptions are permitted where equipment or body construction prevents continuous placement.

 Permitted Interruptions

-Breaks are allowed in areas where components such as hinges, locking gear, light clusters, access steps or door frames make continuous marking impracticable.
-The important point is that the overall outline of the vehicle remains recognisable.
+Breaks may occur around components such as hinges, locking gear, lighting units, access steps or door frames.
+These interruptions are acceptable provided the overall outline of the vehicle remains clear.

 Curtainsider Markings

-Curtainsider bodies typically use segmented or “dotted” markings rather than a continuous strip.
-This approach accommodates movement in the curtain fabric while still defining the required outline along the vehicle’s length.
+Curtainsider bodies commonly use segmented or "dotted" markings rather than a continuous reflective strip.
+This configuration accommodates movement in the curtain fabric while maintaining a consistent visual line along the vehicle.

-Segmented markings are acceptable under UNECE R104 provided the segments follow a consistent line, sit within the permitted height range and together create a clear visual contour.
+Segmented markings are acceptable under UNECE R104 provided the segments follow a consistent alignment, sit within the permitted height range and together create a clear outline of the vehicle.

 Benefits for Operators and Fleets

-• Improved recognition of large vehicles in darkness, poor weather and low-light environments.
+• Improved recognition of large vehicles during darkness and poor visibility.

 • Support for compliance with the UK implementation of UNECE R104 and related inspection standards.

-• Potential contribution to reduced collision risk, particularly in side and rear impacts.
+• Potential contribution to reduced collision risk, particularly in side and rear impact scenarios.

 Frequently Asked Questions